 | 📱 Concurrent Connections | 10 | 7 |

-We’ll begin our CyberGhost VPN vs NordVPN comparison with applications and ease of use to warm up.
+We’ll begin our CyberGhost VPN vs NordVPN comparison with apps and ease of use to warm up.
 NordVPN and CyberGhost offer apps for all devices, platforms, and systems.
 They include, but aren’t limited to:

 - Windows, macOS, and Linux computers and laptops